 Driven by a diverse set of influences that included the work of Marcel Duchamp, Dadaism, science and engineering, Burden created an equally varied body of work that entails installations, models, toys, and kinetic and static sculptures.

-BURDEN, The Official Trailer for a Documentary Film about the Artist
+BURDEN LIGHTS, The Official Trailer for a Documentary Film about the Artist

 Chris Burden Urban Light at Los Angeles County Museum of Art

 Delivered to LACMA back in 2008, Burden’s Urban Light featured 202 antique cast-iron lampposts from various cities surrounding LA.

 It was based on a very simple idea – in the early 20th century, many neighborhoods in California designed their own streetlamps which, as a result, became a form of public art and civic identity.
 Over a period of seven years, Burden recovered and restored many of these vintage lampposts that, by the way, weight about one-and-a-half ton each.